-A project that includes direct EB-5 investment can have multiple investors that include EB-5 and other investors.
-The main concern is that the NCE must be able to generate the required number of jobs for each EB-5 investor; domestic and other investors do not need to be considered in the allocation of job creation.
+Direct investment projects can have only one EB-5 investor; projects with two or more EB-5 investors must be sponsored by a regional center.
+The main concern is that the NCE must be able to generate the required number of jobs for the EB-5 investor; any domestic and other non-EB-5 investors do not need to be considered in the allocation of job creation.

 While no formal policy dictates that non-EB-5 investors must document the sources of their funds, USCIS can request information about and documentation from these investors.
 USCIS began to issue requests for evidence relating to the lawful sources of funds for other investors in 2019.

 Choosing an EB-5 Investment Model

 Choosing between regional center and direct EB-5 investment is one of the most important steps in the EB-5 investment process, and investors cannot change from one to the other once they have made their investment.
 Because of the implications of each model, it is best to consult an immigration attorney with EB-5 experience or an EB-5 professional for guidance when choosing an EB-5 project.